karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 That scenario is the real pain!

-We are running on windows containers so we cannot use the bash script to install the provider, instead of using the bash script we are going to use another script written in Powershell.
+We are running on windows containers, so we cannot use the bash script to install the provider, instead of using the bash script we are going to use another script written in Powershell.
 That's not a problem at all because the nanoserver image comes with Powershell Core already installed.

-The problem is that the credential provider installer doesn't play nice with the nanoserver image.
-The solution is to install the credentials provider in a **windows server core** image and copy the output into the nanoserver image...
+The real problem is that the credential provider installer doesn't play nice with the nanoserver image.
+The solution is to install the credentials provider in a **windows server core** image and copy the folder where the credential provider is installed into the nanoserver image.

 ```docker